What You Need to Know Before You Get Breast Implants

 Are they safe?

-The FDA has approved silicone gel breast implants but only for women who are 22 or older.
+In November 2006, the FDA approved silicone gel breast implants for the first time, but only for women who are 22 or older.
 And because of serious concerns about safety, the FDA is requiring implant makers to study 80,000 women with breast implants for 10 years.

 “Reasonably safe” does not mean safe for everyone.
-The FDA found that most implant patients have at least one serious complication within 3 years after getting their silicone or saline implants.
+The FDA found that most implant patients have at least one serious complication within three years after getting their silicone or saline implants.

 What complications should I expect?